RISE internal guidelines regarding the coronavirus

 Individual employees that belong to the risk group or that has someone in their immediate surroundings that belong to the risk group, we encourage to keep a dialogue with their manager about how the situation should be handled

-All employees who have tasks that can be performed remotely are encouraged to work from home in order to further limit the spread of infection.
+Employees whose tasks can be performed remotely are expected to work from home in order to limit the spread of infection.
 This policy applies until 31 October 2021.
 Return to the workplace is expected to take place no sooner than 1 November.

 Meetings and visits to clients

-Internal training during April, May and June will be conducted online or moved to a later date.
+Internal training and planned gatherings until October 31, 2021 will be held digitally or postponed to a later date.